peterson-tim-j/AWAPer/README.md

 The package development was funded by the Victorian Government The Department of Environment, Land, Water and Planning _Climate and Water Initiate_ (https://www.water.vic.gov.au/climate-change/research/vicwaci).

 For details of the appraoch see the paper "Peterson, Tim J, Wasko, C, Saft, M, Peel, MC.
 AWAPer: An R package for area weighted catchment daily meteorological data anywhere within Australia. _Hydrological Processes_.
 2020; 34: 1301– 1306. https://doi.org/10.1002/hyp.13637".

 For package details see the PDF manual https://github.com/peterson-tim-j/AWAPer/blob/master/AWAPer.pdf.
 Alternatively see the lastest CRAN published version at https://CRAN.R-project.org/package=AWAPer

+Package vignettes can also be found using the R-command: 'r browseVignettes("AWAPer")'

 Using the default compression settings, each meteorlogical variable requires ~5GB of hard-drive storage for the full record (1900 to 2019).
 Additionally, the netCDF files should be stored locally, and not over a network, to minimise the time for data extraction.
 Below are details of the system requirements, how to install AWAPer and the following examples:
 1. Building and updating the required netCDF files (![see here](https://github.com/peterson-tim-j/AWAPer#example-1-build-netcdf-files))